-Although it's difficult to judge which of these two insects are responsible for your rash there are minor differences in both there feeding habits and bite patterns.
+Although it's difficult to tell which of these two insects are responsible for your rash there's minor differences to both there feeding habits and bite patterns.
 But looking at your habits and home may also indicate which biting pest is getting to you.

-Bed bugs are commonly introduced to homes by hitching a ride on humans and luggage whereas fleas catching a ride on animals.
+Bed bugs are commonly introduced to homes by hitching a ride on clothes, luggage and sometimes second hand furniture you buy.
+Whereas fleas catching a ride on animals or can enter your home where animals aren't far away.
 The latter insect especially target cats and dogs but we tend to forget about pigeons and bats.
-Bird nests on balconies and anywhere on or under your roof can harbour fleas.
-Also make sure large numbers of pigeons and other birds do not gather on your balcony railing or gutters.
+Bird nests under or on your roof can harbour fleas.
+Also look out for pigeons and other birds gathering on your balcony railings or gutters.

 Let us take a look at flea bites on humans and compare it with those of bed bugs.
 The bites of these two parasite species are often mistaken.

 Differences we notice when looking at the pictures below are:

 Flea bites on humans are scattered whereas the marks from bedbugs are grouped and in a rough line.
 Sometimes fleas also bite in a cluster formation which can make it very similar to those of bed bugs.
 It also depends on the severity of a flea infestation.
 More fleas mean more bites and the more bites the more it will confuse you with those of bedbugs.

 One thing I've notice when I recently had fleas are that they sometimes only inflict a single bite mark to a certain skin area.
 Almost like a mosquito.
 Now here's the thing, it is very unlikely that a bed bug will do this.
 BB almost always leave you with at least two if not three bites in close proximity of each other.